odoo/owl/doc/component.md

 #### `willUnmount()`

 willUnmount is a hook that is called each time just before a component is unmounted from the DOM.
-This is a good place to remove some listeners, for example.
+This is a good place to remove listeners, for example.

 ```javascript
   mounted() {